 Vermont curry (バーモントカレー, Sweet)

-And I usually get these three above and mix together rather than only using one brand.
+And I usually get these three above and mix them rather than only using one brand.

 The main difference between Indian and Japanese curries is the thickening of the curry.
-While most Indian curries are relatively thin, Japanese curries are characterized by the thickening of the curry by flour.
+While most Indian curries are relatively thin, Japanese curries are characterized by flour’s thickening of the curry.
 Incidentally, Japanese curry was introduced by England rather than directly from India.

 shiro